-- (i) Chair, School Director responsible for the programme(s) or nominee with approval from the PVC (Education); - (ii) Secretary; - (iii) the Programme Leader/Subject Leader(s) of those programmes under discussion; - (iv) all leaders of modules which contribute to the programme(s) which are to be considered at the Board.
-Alternates in attendance must be approved by the Chair prior to the Board; - (v) Assistant Academic Registrar or alternative representative from the approved pool of Academic Registry staff;
+- UG.C6.8 The following are required for Boards of Examiners to be quorate: - (i) Chair, the School Director responsible for the programme(s) under consideration or approved nominee (with approval from the Registrar); - (ii) Secretary; - (iii) the Programme Leader/Subject Leader(s) of those programmes under discussion.
+Alternates in attendance must be approved by the Chair prior to the Board; - (iv) Assistant Academic Registrar or alternative representative from Academic Registry staff; - (v) an External Examiner(s) for each of the programmes under consideration.
+Where Boards are considering re-assessments only or where the majority of the cohort has been considered by a previous Board, the presence of one External Examiner will suffice.